cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 * Download the latest `trades.zip` release: https://github.com/primetimesoftware/trades/releases/download/latest/trades.zip

-* Create a working directory, copy the trades.zip to the directory, and expand the zip file.
-For example:
+* Unzip the trades.zip, change to the trades directory in preparation for deploying the application.

   ```
-  $ mkdir trades-working
-  $ cd trades-working
   $ cp ~/Downloads/trades.zip
   $ unzip trades.zip
+  $ cd trades
   ```

 * Deploy the application without starting it:

   ```
-  $ cf push --no-start
+  $ cf push -p trades*.zip --no-start
   ```

   > NOTE: You may need to use `--random-route` or specify a hostname via `--hostname` to avoid route collisions.